Green Bay Packers: NFL champions (1961, 1962, 1965)

 The Packers returned to the NFL Championship game the following season and faced the New York Giants in the first league title game to be played in Green Bay.
-The Packers scored 24-second-quarter points, including a championship-record 19 by Paul Hornung, on special "loan" from the Army (one touchdown, four extra-points and three field goals), powering the Packers to a 37–0 rout of the Giants, their first NFL Championship since 1944.
+The Packers scored 24-second-quarter points, including a championship-record 19 by Paul Hornung, on special "loan" from the Army (one touchdown, four extra points, and three field goals), powering the Packers to a 37–0 rout of the Giants, their first NFL Championship since 1944.
 It was in 1961 that Green Bay became known as "Titletown".

-The Packers stormed back in the 1962 season, jumping out to a 10–0 start, on their way to a 13–1 season.
-This consistent level of success would lead to Lombardi's Packers becoming one of the most prominent teams of their era, and to being featured as the face of the NFL on the cover of Time on December 21, 1962, as part of the magazine's cover story on "The Sport of the '60s".
+The Packers stormed back in the 1962 season, jumping out to a 10–0 start on their way to a 13–1 season.
+This consistent level of success would lead to Lombardi's Packers becoming one of the most prominent teams of their era, and to be featured as the face of the NFL on the cover of Time on December 21, 1962, as part of the magazine's cover story on "The Sport of the '60s".
 Shortly after Time's article, the Packers faced the Giants in a much more brutal championship game than the previous year, but the Packers prevailed on the kicking of Jerry Kramer and the determined running of Jim Taylor.
 The Packers defeated the Giants in New York, 16–7.
+The 1963 team went 11–2–1 but finished second in the NFL West.
+The 1964 went 8–5–1 and finished second in the NFL West.

 The Packers returned to the championship game in 1965 following a two-year absence when they defeated the Colts in a playoff for the Western Conference title.
 That game would be remembered for Don Chandler's controversial tying field goal in which the ball allegedly went wide right, but the officials signaled "good".
 The 13–10 overtime win earned the Packers a trip to the NFL Championship game, where Hornung and Taylor ran through the defending champion Cleveland Browns, helping the Packers win, 23–12, to earn their third NFL Championship under Lombardi and ninth overall.
 Goalpost uprights would be made taller the next year.

 Super Bowl I champions (1966)

 The 1966 season saw the Packers led to the first-ever Super Bowl by MVP quarterback Bart Starr.
 The team went 12–2, and as time wound down in the NFL Championship against the Dallas Cowboys, the Packers clung to a 34–27 lead.
-Dallas had the ball on the Packers' two-yard line, threatening to tie the ballgame.
-But on fourth down the Packers' Tom Brown intercepted Don Meredith's pass in the end zone to seal the win.
+Dallas had the ball on the Packers' two-yard line, threatening to tie the game, but on fourth down, the Packers' Tom Brown intercepted Don Meredith's pass in the end zone to seal the win.
 The team crowned its season by rolling over the AFL champion Kansas City Chiefs 35–10 in Super Bowl I.